jere344/csharp-timesheet/README.md

 ## How to build
 - Download the zip
 - open the app solution in visual studio
-- edit appsettings.json with your credentials and database
+- edit appsettings.json with your credentials and database connection string
 - execute the project a few time to setup the database with migrations
+- default database only has an admin with email : `admin` and password : `admin`